 The next screen that you will be seeing is the plans page.
 You get to choose from three plans that vary in many ways.
 Depending on your purpose, you can get ahead with the plan.
 If you are not sure, I would recommend a prime plan as it has the best benefits for the long term.

-If you see the plus plan, it is priced the same as the prime plan but with lesser web hosting benefits.
-So it is definitely beneficial to go with the prime plan.
-Furthermore, if you don’t want the whois guard, you can readily go with the plus plan.
+The Plus plan is priced the same as the prime plan but has fewer web hosting benefits.
+So, it is definitely beneficial to go with the prime plan.
+Furthermore, you can readily go with the plus plan if you don’t want the whois guard.

-Also, if you are planning to have multiple sites, you should definitely go for a plus or a prime plan.
+Also, if you plan to have multiple sites, you should choose a plus or a prime plan.
 With these plans, you can have any number of websites/domains

 To get a better analysis, take a look at the guide that helps you understand various web hosting plans Bluehost serves.